 And how do we support your quest for an environmentally sustainable adventure in Sri Lanka?

 Close to the beach and surrounded by greenery and jungle, guests can expect to rest well in our vibrant island escape.
 Featuring endless examples of upcycling and repurposed driftwood, the design of our camp is in harmony with nature, blending and co-existing with the island’s native environment.
 Utilising numerous forms of energy conservation, an abundance of plants naturally cools the camp whilst the buildings are designed to maximise airflow, reducing our need for air conditioning.

 The sustainability efforts at Kitesurfing Lanka are focused on reforestation initiatives and on reducing waste – firstly inside KSL as well as within the community.
 We also run our own waste management facility and work with Merijaan to help upcycle the washed-up plastic.

 We actively reduced the introduction and consumption of single-use plastic across our facilities.
 From simple steps like serving your fresh coconut with a metal straw rather than using plastic, to a comprehensive waste management program, we’re becoming equipped waste warriors and would love for you to join us on our journey!

 Supporting the community

-We recognize that tourism leaves behind a carbon footprint – and our goal is to reduce this footprint as much as possible.
+We recognise that tourism leaves behind a carbon footprint – and our goal is to reduce this footprint as much as possible.

 When you chose a camp like ours, you not only chose to have an adventure of a lifetime in an environment that captures the raw beauty and authentic spirit of Sri Lanka, you also chose to preserve the islands natural environment, culture and heritage

-If you want to learn more about our ecological initiatives or have suggestions of you own, please let us know at [email protected], subject line ‘Sustainability’.
+If you want to learn more about our ecological initiatives or have suggestions of your own, please let us know at email@example.com, subject line ‘Sustainability’.